 If the car you purchased has had chronic issues and has been in for repairs multiple times without solving the issue, you may have a lemon on your hands.
 As frustrating as this situation can be, Virginia fortunately has a Lemon Law that affords consumers protections against being sold a lemon.

-If, after multiple attempts to repair an issue, you believe you have a lemon, you can request that the dealer who sold you the car buy back the lemon for the full purchase price (and sometimes other additional costs as well.)
+If, after multiple attempts to repair an issue, you believe you have a lemon, you can request that the manufacturer buy back the lemon for the full purchase price (and sometimes other additional costs as well).
 To request a buyback, you need to send a Certified/Return Receipt requested letter to the manufacturer.
 Make a copy of your letter for your records.
 Be sure to include the following information:

 8 Things to Include In Your Buyback Request Letter for Your Lemon